Review: All versions!

 Charm & Collectability: (4.5/5)

-Time will tell on these but it’s clear by the price and the package that Bandai is trying to make these a collector’s item.
-Now that all the mainstream Valkyries have been released, it will be interesting to see what happens next. it was more than a little surprising to see the VF-31A get a release before Chuck’s 31E or Arad’s 31S.
+Collectors were cautious initially; it’s very rare that the first attempt to make a toy from a new Valkyrie design goes well, but this was one of the rare exceptions.
+At 32 cm long in fighter mode (25.5 cm tall in battroid) and about 420 grams the toys are 1/60 scale and feel fairly heavy in the hand.
 The toy has metal (mostly in the joints and feet) and transformation is perfect so the two most important boxes of collectability are checked off.
-Look for my separate post on the Tamashii exclusive accessories.
 Bandai threw everyone for a curve with the release of the VF-31J Kai at the Tamashii Nations 2017 event.
 There was limited stock available at the event.
 More stock was made available for a wider release through a lottery.
 How many lottery winners were there?
 Only Bandai knows but we didn’t see a huge price drop in the secondary market after it happened.
+It was surprising to see the VF-31A get a release before Chuck’s 31E or Arad’s 31S.
 The Kairos release didn’t seem to go smoothly with a number of retailers canceling orders and rumors swirling about Bandai limiting the number of toys that were shipped to any given address, possible QC issues, and possibly several batches being released.
-I don’t know the truth but I do know that buying a Kairos was very hard to do and expensive if your retailer wasn’t one of the ones that came through on a preorder.
-Releases to date::
+I don’t know the truth but I do know that buying a Kairos was very hard to do and expensive if you weren’t able to secure one on release.
+The final VF-31J Hayate with fold projection unit release didn’t make much of a splash as the VF-31AX had already been teased as part of the marketing for the next Delta movie.
+The fold unit appears briefly in episode 6, that animation was repurposed as the beginning battle in the movie Passionate Walkure.
+All delta squad gets fold projection units in the episode and all are used in conjunction with Super Parts so an argument could have been made that the fold unit should have been included with the Super Parts.
+Look for my separate post on the Tamashii exclusive accessories.
+See the image above for a full release schedule.

 Sculpt, Detail, & Paint: (9.5/10)